 In accepting an award, the recipient assumes the legal responsibility of administering the award in accordance with the requirements set out in these General Terms and Conditions and of maintaining documentation of all actions and expenditures affecting the award, subject to audit.
-Failure to comply with these requirements could result in suspension or termination of the award.
+If a recipient fails to comply with these requirements, NEH may suspend or terminate the award.